- 19th District

 For example, currently Pennsylvania illogically penalizes Pennsylvania multi-state companies for having a physical presence here while rewarding those who do not.
 Specifically, Pennsylvania’s corporate net income tax for multi-state companies is based not just on goods sold in Pennsylvania but also on property held and size of payroll.
 Dinniman’s Senate Bill 868 would change that, making Pennsylvania consider sales alone within the Commonwealth in calculating its corporate net income tax on Pennsylvania multi-state companies.
 In short, under Dinniman’s Senate Bill 868, Pennsylvania would join the 12 states that use the “single sales factor” method of calculating corporate net income.

-In addition, Dinniman is strong supporter of lowering Pennsylvania’s corporate net income tax rate from 9.99 percent to 7.5 percent.
+In addition, Dinniman is a strong supporter of lowering Pennsylvania’s corporate net income tax rate from 9.99 percent to 7.5 percent.
 Pennsylvania’s tax on corporations has earned the dubious distinction of being the second highest in the nation, behind only Iowa’s.
 We must take action to lower the rate drastically to show businesses that we too mean business.

-Dinniman is also been actively involved in several major transportation projects that are crucial to retaining businesses and attracting jobs to our region.
+Dinniman is also actively involved in several major transportation projects that are crucial to retaining businesses and attracting jobs to our region.
 Altogether, PennDOT’s Route 202 Widening Project, the Route 29 slip ramp and the Pennsylvania Turnpike Widening represent an investment of $500 million in our local road system, which in turn is expected to spur at least an additional $1.5 billion in commercial development and the creation of more than 10,000 full-time jobs.

 Chester and Montgomery counties are home to many successful businesses and corporations that provide the highly skilled and high-paying jobs that keep our economy humming.
 Still, we must continue to take steps to attract start-up companies in cutting-edge fields such as the life sciences, information technology and alternative energy, while improving the business climate for years and decades to come.
 After all, our mutual success and quality of life depend on it.